 Citroën produced a total of 374 AX Electriques from December 1993 to 1996.

 A Pioneer in the field of electric mobility

-In 1989 Citroën demonstrated its first electric vehicles were based on the C15 and C25 truck models.
-The experience of the practical operation of a few hundred copies of both models were evolved into the development of the AX Electrique, introduced in 1993 as the next generation of electric cars.
+In 1989 Citroën demonstrated its first electric vehicles that were based on the C15 and C25 truck models.
+The experience of practical operation of a few hundred copies of both models evolved into the development of the AX Electrique, introduced in 1993 as the next generation of electric cars.

 The roadmap of electric vehicles continued in 1996 with the Citroën Saxo Electrique.
 It was produced up until 2003 with a total of 2,174 units being built.